Bridging the Gap for Families, Therapists, Schools, and Healthcare Professionals Navigating PANS/PANDAS

 Community Engagement

-On October 9, 2025, I organized Syracuse’s first-ever participation in World PANS/PANDAS Awareness Day, joining more than 220 landmarks across the globe.
-The National Grid building lit up in support of children and families affected by PANS/PANDAS, and our community showed up—educators, pediatric and mental health providers, parents, and children gathered together for a powerful moment of visibility, connection, and advocacy.
+On October 9, 2025, I organized Syracuse’s first-ever participation in World PANS/PANDAS Awareness Day, joining more than 220 landmarks across the globe in raising awareness for children and families affected by these conditions.
+The National Grid building lit up green in support of the PANS/PANDAS community, and educators, pediatric and mental health providers, parents, advocates, and children gathered together for a powerful moment of visibility, connection, and hope.

 Ready to get started?